 Discussion

 Propagation of uncertainty from within-year features of estimated GAMs to across-year trends using mixed-effects meta-analysis is a new approach that can address different questions than previous methods.
 Our approach has several advantages over more conventional approaches for analysis of water quality data from long-term monitoring programs.
 GAMs are capable of modelling time series with missing observations or irregular sampling which can complicate trend assessment and comparison of trends between locations (Junninen et al., 2004; Racault et al., 2014).
 As noted above, non-parametric approaches (i.e., seasonal Kendall tests) are by far the most common trend analysis methods applied to long-term water quality data (Helsel et al., 2020; Hirsch et al., 1982).
-These methods only assess the direction and significance of comparisons between year pairs, and importantly, do not account for full propagation of uncertainty inherent in raw observations if the raw data are aggregated to meet test requirements.
+These methods only assess the direction and significance of comparisons across years, and importantly, do not account for full propagation of uncertainty inherent in raw observations if the raw data are aggregated to meet test requirements.
 Aggregation of raw data, e.g., averaging of observations within a year or season to comply with the requirements of Kendall tests, risks loss of information by removing variation between observations at smaller time scales.
 The logical outcome is increased risk of incorrect conclusions from test results.

 Incorrect conclusions on trends can have dramatic consequences for regulated parties under existing water quality compliance frameworks (Smith et al., 2001).
 Our examples in Figures 7 and 8 demonstrate these risks if propagation of uncertainty from raw observations across methods is unaccounted for in trend assessment.
-Our assessment of trends using OLS regression applied to seasonal averages from the raw observations is effectively like averaging results within a year and applying a simple Kendall test.
-In many cases the results may be similar, but loss of information with averaging can lead to increased Type I or II error rates depending on characteristics of the raw data and the method used for their evaluation (Shabman and Smith, 2003).
-Our examples demonstrated the potential for incorrect conclusions at specific monitoring locations and at much larger spatial scales across all stations.
+The “naïve” method using OLS regression applied to seasonal averages from the raw observations fails to propagate uncertainty, similarly to averaging results within a year and applying a simple Kendall test.
+In some cases the results may be similar to those from fully propagating uncertainty, but the loss of information can lead to increased Type I or II error rates depending on characteristics of the raw data and the method used for their evaluation (Shabman and Smith, 2003).
+Our examples demonstrated the increased potential for incorrect conclusions at specific monitoring locations and, at larger spatial scales, across all stations if simpler trend analyses are used.
+Even though simpler methods may produce similar results in some cases, particularly with frequent sampling and similar effort between years, the only way to confirm such an outcome would be to compare results, relying on the method with full propagation of uncertainty to be the more robust method.
+Use of methods that fully account for uncertainty is recommended to obtain statistically valid results in a wider range of conditions.

 Results here also show that GAM structure (i.e., choice of smoothing terms) was less important than allowing the model sufficient freedom to fit the data.
 This is an important conclusion that provides guidance on how GAMs could be used to model time series from long-term environmental monitoring programs.
 Models with separate smoothers for continuous year and day of year can produce nearly identical results in the predicted trends if the knots are sufficiently high to allow the GAMs to be fit as intended by the methods in the mgcv package (Figure 3).
 The approach presented here leverages the ability of GAMs to objectively estimate smoothed trends across years by identifying an optimal level of smoothing using generalized cross-validation to extract an underlying signal in the observed data (Wood, 2017, 2004).